webplatform/docs/svg/tutorials/smarter_svg_filters/index.md

 [[Image:svgf_compArithmetic.png|150px]]

-To import graphics into filter effects as in the examples above, use the [[svg/elements/feImage|'''feImage''']] element.
+Use the [[svg/elements/feImage|'''feImage''']] element to import graphics into filter effects as in the examples above and below.
 It allows you to import not only raster images as with the [[svg/elements/image|'''image''']] element, but any other SVG graphic as well.
 By default, graphics are placed in the center of the filter region.
 Otherwise, use [[svg/attributes/x|'''x''']],